Abhinandan-Ricky/training.python_web/source/presentations/session06.rst

     .. code-block:: python

-        from ..models.mymodel import (
-            DBSession,
-            Entry # <- Add this import
+        from ..models.mymodel import Entry, DBSession # <- Add this import
-        )

         # and update this view function
         def index_page(request):